Identity Governance Blog

 1. Role-Based Access Control (RBAC)

 RBAC is the most traditionally well-known and popular type of access control.
-The RBAC model allows owners to assign access to the network based on defined user profiles.
+The RBAC authorisation system allows owners to assign access to the network based on defined user profiles.
 These profiles are based on their roles, such as managers, temporary contractors, and heads of departments.

 Access privileges revolve around a person’s job title.
-Despite this, exceptions can be made when necessary.
+However, exceptions can be made when necessary.
 Owners are free to create custom profiles to alter the access rights of employees.
 Small and medium-sized businesses prefer RBAC platforms because of the balance between control without requiring constant oversight.

-Want to know more about RBAC?
-Read our guide to learn more about role-based access control and why you need it.
+Read our guide on role-based access control to learn more about it why you need it.

 Pros: